Skip to content

 plt.show()

-This graph presents the ground state for \(H_{2}\) molecule as a function of the distance between the two hydrogen atoms.
-One can see that both the HF solution and Classiq VQE present decent results around the global minima.
+This graph presents the ground state for the \(H_{2}\) molecule as a function of the distance between the two hydrogen atoms.
+Note that both the HF solution and Classiq VQE present decent results around the global minima.
 For further distances, Classiq VQE stays close to the exact solution while the HF solution gradually deviates.
-The source of this lack of correspondence is with the lack of flexible correlations within the HF model, which is enabled within VQE scope.
-One can similarly create graphs for different molecules (even n- dimensional or larger atom assemblies), to explore more curves.
+The source of this lack of correspondence is with the lack of flexible correlations within the HF model, which is enabled within the VQE scope.
+You can explore more curves, creating graphs for different molecules (even n-dimensional or larger atom assemblies) in a similar fashion.